anderson-aristotle/react-components-prop/README.md

 ### Bonus Challenge

 If you finish up early, take this time to expand upon the array of movie objects, add a director and an array of actors to each one.
-See if you can get it to render every movie and actor correctly.
+See if you can get it to render every movie and actor correctly instead of just rendering the one movie.